Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 • Want to build a website with Astro but have no idea how the whole project structure could be or what kind of features to be added

-• Want to see some examples of the whole project built with Astro
+• Want to see some examples of the whole project built using Astro

 My proficiency level